|

 Eryngium yuccifoliumCommon Name: Rattlesnake Master

 This is an unusual looking native.
-Plant produces a rosette of gray-green leaves from a thick taproot.
+A durable native perennial with sword-like blue-gray leaves that resemble a Yucca plant.
 Creamy white ball-like blooms occur on undivided bracts.
-A very desert looking plant....
+A very desert looking plant.
+Makes a fascinating specimen or... [ More Info ]

 |